 Tortuga released the Setout backpack at the end of 2017 and it’s an amazing update to the great backpack lineup by Tortuga.
-It comes with a capacity of 45L and is the maximum carry-on size.
+It comes with a capacity of 45L as well as 35L and is the maximum carry-on size.

 The New Tortuga is the result of nearly seven years of testing, listening to their community, learning, and improving.
 A great fact is that it’s the same price as the original Tortuga backpack, only $199!

 It can fit a 15″ Laptop as well as a 9.7″ Tablet.
 It’s made of polyester that has a water-resistant coating so that you can carry on even during the slight drizzle you might experience.

 Other worth mentioning features include Front loading, padded and removable hip belt, hideaway shoulder straps and weather resistance.
 The black & navy colors are made of recycled water bottles.

 Enter a backpacking hostel and it won’t be long before you see someone with an Osprey Backpack.
 Other models are popular as well and are listed below but the Farpoint is one of the best picks and they come in all sizes from 40, 55, 70 and even 80 Liters.

 My recommendation is the 40 liters as you can carry it on a plane, the 55 liter backpack which is popular among people taking a gap year and it does have a zip off day pack attached to the front which you could carry on if you want!